bobfoster/peggen/README.md

 (We have written the ~ annotation in a separate column for neatness.)

-We call `::=` the BNF operator as homage to John Backus and Peter Naur, who invented the notation to describe Algol 60.
-We write "BNF" in quotes because, it is of course, not BNF at all - BNF defines context-free grammars - but PEG augmented with a whitespace-handling trick.
-The notation does closely resemble the numerous "Extended BNF" notations that have added regular expression operators for iteration, as PEG does, but PEG uses [ ] brackets in an entirely different way.
+We use `::=` as an homage to John Backus and Peter Naur, who invented Backus Naur Form (BNF) notation to describe Algol 60.
+Of course, this is not BNF at all.
+BNF defines context-free grammars.
+These rules define PEG grammars augmented with a whitespace-handling trick.
+Nothing else is changed.

 In rules defined with `::=`, peggen automatically inserts a call to the WS rule after every literal, character set or call to a non-`::=` rule.
 (But not after `.` (dot).)

-In a grammar with any `::=` rules, the WS rule is predefined as:
+In a grammar with any `::=` rules, if the grammar does not contain a rule named WS, the WS rule is predefined as:

     WS  ~ = $WS
     $WS ~ = [ \t\r\n]*

-_only_ if there is no other definition of WS in the grammar.
 Thus, you can use the default definition or override it with any other.

 For example, here is the grammar written to allow C++-style multi-line comments in whitespace.